toanpm03/Smart-Farming-Zone-Based-Data-Lake-Architecture/README.md

 Fig 2.
 The decision process for choosing an appropriate data organization concept (Giebler et al., 2021)

-We decided to use a data zone architecture as specified in Fig. 2  and zone reference model (Giebler et al., 2020) as it provides fitting zones for the envisioned use cases for both batch and stream processing.
+We decided to use a data zone architecture as specified in Fig. 2  and zone reference model (Giebler et al., 2020) as it provides fitting zones for the envisioned use cases for both batch and stream processing (Fig. 1).
 It also contains concepts for both data quality and data security, e.g., the protected part, or varying access rights for different zones.

-Step 4: Design Data Storage
+#### Step 4: Design Data Storage

+The data storage concept for this data lake comprises multiple different storage systems (e.g., sensor data are stored in time series databases that support effective time-oriented queries while unstructured data are stored in a distributed file system).
-Step 5: Design Infrastructure
+#### Step 5: Design Infrastructure

 Step 6: Design Data Modeling